Her Campus Logo Her Campus Logo

 My day at the Plaza demonstrated that certain experiences remain significant and singular in their potent charm regardless of the passing of time.
 While it is impossible to dismiss the secular privilege of spending $155 only to receive such petite portions, the price is worth the experience, especially if you are in good company.
 Though I will be fawning over the lemon curd and the mango coconut tart for years to come, the true treasure was savoring the moments with my mom.

-Paige Ganim is a writer at the Her Campus at the New York University chapter.
-She is currently at junior who is majoring in Journalism and Sociology.
-Beyond Her Campus, Paige writes for NYU's fashion sustainability magazine, FFZine.
+Paige Ganim is the president and co-editor in-chief at the New York University chapter of Her Campus.
+She is currently at senior who is majoring in Journalism and Sociology and minoring in business.
+Beyond Her Campus, Paige is an editorial intern at L'OFFICIEL USA where she assists with writing for print issues, helps editors with research and planning, and constructs stories for the L'OFFICIEL USA website.
+She also writes for NYU's fashion sustainability magazine, FFZine.
 She interned at Trill Mag from March to September 2023 where she wrote for the beauty, wellness, lifestyle, and culture sections and edited the lifestyle section.
 In her free time, Paige enjoys doing Pilates, drinking matcha, and reading rom-coms.
 She is passionate about writing stories about fashion, beauty, culture, and gender equality.
-She is obsessed with Taylor Swift and is the biggest "Out of the Woods" stan.
-She also loves re-watching Gossip Girl and wishes she was Blair Waldorf.
+She is obsessed with Taylor Swift and loves re-watching Gossip Girl.